B.A.P. Make 2017 K-Pop Comeback With ‘Rose,’ Release Numerous Teasers For BABYz

 February has so far proven to be one of the busiest months for K-pop this year as it is marked with numerous comebacks of top tier K-pop acts.
-So far, we seen Red Velvet return with Rookie, NCT Dream return with The First, Cross Gene return with MIRROR, and K.A.R.D. return with Don’t Recall.
+So far, we have seen Red Velvet return with Rookie, NCT Dream return with The First, Cross Gene return with MIRROR, and K.A.R.D. return with Don’t Recall.

 Though some of the most popular K-pop acts in the industry today were mentioned above, the two comebacks that really took February were BTS and Twice with You Never Walk Alone and TWICEcoaster: LANE 2.
 It was like a tug-o-war with the two as they went back and forth trying to attain the top spot especially when it came to K-pop records on YouTube.
 The competition surely pushed both groups to their limits, a good thing as that means they’ll only get better, but the aftermath is already spilling over as fandom wars are taking place.
 Just recently, someone hacked BTS’ official website and replaced the music video for “Not Today” with Twice’s “Knock Knock.”